chuayhhh/SC1015-Mini-Project/README.md

 ### We built a supervised classification model using:
    - Logistic Regression
    - Random Forest Classifier
-   - XGBoost Classifier

 ### Approach:
    - Feature selection via correlation filtering.
    - Train-test split (80/20).
    - Standardization of numerical features.
-   - Hyperparameter tuning using GridSearchCV.

 ### Evaluation Metrics:
    - Accuracy
    - Precision
    - Recall
-   - F1 Score
-   - Confusion Matrix

-XGBoost outperformed the others in terms of both precision and recall, making it our primary model.

 ## 5. Insights & Recommendations:

 ### From the model and data insights, we recommend: